ARGOeu/argo-mon-library/README.md

 In the `examples` folder, you may find the following library usage examples:

 * getting a list of reports for a tenant (`examples/get_reports.py`)
-* getting the status for each endpoint of all groups define in a report
+* getting the status for each endpoint of all groups defined in a report
+* getting daily/monthy A/R results for groups defined in a report

 Help on running each example is available by running the example with `-h`.